Forum Schedule

 Sunday 10:00 AM

-[EMC] The Amateur Radio Operator has many outlets to exercise their communications skills.
+The Amateur Radio Operator has many outlets to exercise their communications skills.
 MARS and SHARES are opportunities to work with Federal Government Agencies including the Department of Defense, and Department of Homeland Security and all Federal Government agencies using HF radio.

 Room: Wayland, W1